FairwindsOps/rok8s-scripts/docs/index.md

 - [External secrets manager](https://github.com/FairwindsOps/rok8s-scripts/tree/master/examples/external-secrets-manager)
 - [SOPS secrets](https://github.com/FairwindsOps/rok8s-scripts/tree/master/examples/sops-secrets) - Shows how to use [sops](https://github.com/mozilla/sops) with rok8s-scripts.
 - [Using Helm](https://github.com/FairwindsOps/rok8s-scripts/tree/master/examples/helm) - We recommend using Helm to manage your deployments.
-- [Optional components](https://github.com/FairwindsOps/rok8s-scripts/tree/master/examples/optional-components) - Turn components (e.g. Horizontal Pod Audoscaler) on and off depending on whether you're deploying to staging or production.
 - [Production ready](https://github.com/FairwindsOps/rok8s-scripts/tree/master/examples/production-ready) - Includes a number of recommended production features.

 ## CI Images

 Each new release of rok8s-scripts generates CI images for common workflows.
 These images include a set of common CI/CD dependencies, including Docker, Kubernetes, Helm, AWS, and Google Cloud client libraries.
 Starting with these images as a base for deployment workflows ensures that you don't need to spend any build time installing extra dependencies.

 We currently include CI Images based on Alpine and Debian Stretch as our recommended starting points.
-The latest Debian Stretch release can be pulled from `quay.io/reactiveops/ci-images:v9-stretch`.
+The latest Debian Stretch release can be pulled from `quay.io/reactiveops/ci-images:v10-stretch`.
 A full list of image tags is available on our [Quay repository](https://quay.io/repository/reactiveops/ci-images).

+**Deprecation Notice** As of v10 and onward, alpine and stretch will be the only available images.

 ## Versioning v8.0.0 and beyond